top of page

 Since the end of the war of independence in 1949 much efforts by the Israeli authorities and by Jewish/Zionist institutions across the world have helped transform Jerusalem into what it is today: a city of nearly one million and the largest city in Israel, in terms of jurisdictional area, with 126 sq.km, compared with Tel Aviv, which has only 52 sq.km.

-Yet Jerusalem is trying to develop as a "normal" city with its urban projects, its popular and fancy neighborhoods, its sprawling suburbs, its road and public transport networks, its public parks and gardens, its cultural institutions and street art…
+Yet Jerusalem is trying to develop as a "normal" city with its urban projects, its popular and fancy neighborhoods, its sprawling suburbs, its roads and public transport networks, its public parks and gardens, its cultural institutions and street art…

 In this series I reflect leisurely at what all this means for me, as a Jerusalemite.